Towards mutual synchronization of serially connected Spin Torque Oscillators based on magnetic tunnel junctions: Experimental methods

-The MTJ multilayer structure is the following: $Si$ /$SiO_2$ / $CMP$ / (4) $Ru$ / (6) $IrMn$ / (2.5) $CoFe$ / (0.8) $Ru$ / (2.5) $CoFeB$ / (1) $MgO$ / (1.8) $CoFeB$ / (1) $MgO$ / (3) $Ru$ / (5) $Ta$ / (2) $Ru$ / (3) $Pt$ (thickness in \si{\nano\metre}).
-The bottom CoFeB reference layer is in-plane magnetized and is coupled to the CoFe layer, pinned to the IrMn antiferromagnet.
-The top CoFeB layer is characterized by a perpendicular magnetic anisotropy owing to the significant double MgO interface anisotropy contribution.
-The thickness of the MgO tunnel barrier corresponds to the RA product of \SI{3.6}{\ohm\micro\metre\squared}.
+The MTJ multilayer structure used for STO is as follows: Si /SiO$_\mathrm{2}$ / buffer / (4) Ru / (6) IrMn / (2.5) CoFe / (0.8) Ru / (2.5) CoFeB / (1) MgO / (1.8) CoFeB / (1) MgO / (3) Ru / (5) Ta / (2) Ru / (3) Pt (thickness in \si{\nano\metre}).
+The bottom CoFeB reference layer is in-plane magnetized and is coupled to the CoFe layer, which is pinned to the IrMn antiferromagnet.
+The top CoFeB layer is characterized by a perpendicular magnetic anisotropy\cite{ikeda_perpendicular-anisotropy_2010}, due to the significant contribution of the double MgO interface anisotropy \cite{skowronski_2018_influence}.
+The thickness of the MgO tunnel barrier corresponds to the resistance-area product of \SI{3.6}{\ohm\micro\metre\squared}.
+The buffer layer consists of Ta/Cu/Ta, which has small surface roughness.

-Mixed-match three-step lithography using electron and optical lithography is performed including ion beam etching and the lift-off process to fabricate serially connected MTJs with the necessary measurement contacts (Fig. \ref{fig:sample-mask}).
-The nominal dimensions of all MTJs are \SI{130}{\nano\metre} in diameter, which are encapsulated in Al2O3.
-The resistance of a single MTJ is around\SI{67}{\ohm}.
-Detailed magnetic characterization and fabrication process is described in our earlier work \cite{skowronski_microwave_2019}.
+Mixed match three-step lithography is performed using electron and optical lithography, including ion beam etching and the lift-off process to fabricate serially connected MTJs with the necessary measurement contacts (Fig.\ref{fig:sample-mask}).
+The nominal dimensions of all MTJs are \SI{130}{\nano\metre} in diameter, which are encapsulated in $\mathrm{Al}_\mathrm{2}\mathrm{O}_\mathrm{3}$.
+The resistance of a single MTJ is around \SI{67}{\ohm}.
+A detailed magnetic characterization and fabrication process is described in our earlier work \cite{skowronski_microwave_2019}.

+Both static and RF characterization of the fabricated devices were performed in a dedicated probe station equipped with the electromagnet and rotating arm with broadband cabling, enabling measurement of the STO signal in the presence of a static magnetic field at an arbitrary angle and DC bias supplied from a precise source meters.
+Details of the measurement setup are given in Appendix \ref{app:measurement}.
+We used several pairs of MTJs for the current study, which show similar properties.